Kalispell Market Report: Land – June 2023

 Average or median sales prices are meaningless when discussing land sales.
 The qualities of one lot over another are so different as to make most comparisons moot.
 That being said, I am including a view of the total dollar value of all land sold per month to provide some kind of comparison to the previous year.

-In June 2022, $5.1M of land was sold, 34% less than last June and 13% less than last month.
-Land parcels currently under contract have a list price value of close to $15.3M.
-Therefore, next month’s results should be lower than this month’s, depending on which of those under contract deals close.
+In June 2023, $3.3M of land was sold, 36% less than last June but 37% more than than last month.
+Land parcels currently under contract have a list price value of close to $5.7M.
+Next month’s results may be similar to this month depending on which of the contracted sales close.
+So many factors go into the $ value of land sold that this is more of an informational fact than a predictive one.

-In terms of the lowest and highest prices for a land parcel sold, the lowest price parcel in June sold for around $170K.
-It was 1.3 acres in Hidden Orchard Estates.
-At the other end of the price range was 1.6 acres of land with 143 feet of waterfront and amazing views.
-This sold for around $1M.
+In terms of the lowest and highest prices for a land parcel sold, the lowest priced parcel in June was .21 of an acre at Muskrat Slough.
+That was listed at $149K.
+At the other end of the price range was a 242 acre parcel with views and access in winter by snowmobile only.
+This was listed at $725,000.

 To see previous land-related market reports, click here.